mattcone/bus-o-matic/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

 ## License

-Copyright (c) 2014 Matt Cone.
 See the LICENSE.txt file for details.